nsauton/starboy/README.md

 - add more backend routes to make data retrieval more efficient
 - deploy frontend and backend, methods not decided yet

+---

+## ⭐⭐
+created by me natone
+inspired by astronomy, the stars, and building interesting backend systems
+name was inpired by the weeknd album starboy
+created to learn more a sql db (postgres) in a fullstack env